cudeso/security-screening/securityonion/README.md

 - Enable **Document Explorer or classic view**
 - Search for Dark Mode, disable **Dark mode**

-## Transfer files

-1. Create an ISO image of the tar.gz with all data: `mkisofs -o security-screening.iso security-screening.tar.gz`
-2. Mount ISO in VM
-3. Copy tar.gz to new VM, expand in `security-screening/securityonion`
-4. If needed, replace the references to the older username in the venv
-   1. `cd security-screening/securityonion/scripts/venv ; find . -type f | xargs sed -i 's/olduser/analyst/g'`

 ## Deleting older indexes

 The management of old data in Elastic is done with what is called 'Curator'.
 This is configured in `/opt/so/saltstack/local/pillar/global.sls`.
 Curator defaults to closing indices older than 30 days and deleting indeces older than a year.

 Edit `/opt/so/saltstack/local/pillar/global.sls` and under elasticsearch/index_settings/so-beats change `close` to 180.

+## Security Onion security advisories

+Security Onion publishes security advisories at [https://github.com/Security-Onion-Solutions/securityonion/security/advisories](https://github.com/Security-Onion-Solutions/securityonion/security/advisories).

 # Setup Processing environment

+## Install tooling

+1. Mount ISO in VM
+2. Copy tar.gz to new VM, expand in `security-screening/securityonion`
+3. If needed, replace the references to the older username in the venv
+   - `cd security-screening/securityonion/scripts/venv ; find . -type f | xargs sed -i 's/olduser/analyst/g'`

 ## Security Onion sudo